 - Unit 5: Sequences and Series

 Required Text and Materials

 This is a companion course to MATH 1141.
-Therefore, the materials package for this course will not include any materials that were required in MATH 1141.
+Therefore, the materials listed below would have been purchased with your enrollment in MATH 1141.

 Listed below are the two textbooks that would have been purchased when taking MATH 1141.